paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 {:toc}

 ## Executive Summary
 Custom assets are project resources that contain data and code wrapped in a Unity ScriptableObject.
 Also, they provide emitters to signal change and persistence between sessions.
+Read the list of benefits [here](#benefits) and watch the video introduction [here](https://www.youtube. com/watch?v=).

 I have chosen to use this executive summary to provide examples on how you can use custom assets.